KMilkevych/qtest-venv/README.md

 git --no-pager diff --no-color --submodule=diff > patch.diff
 ```

 Note: Remember to delete the old file before generating the new.
+Also remember to `git add` untracked files before running the command above.